 How the principle of laïcité is applied today

-NICOLAS Cadène, chairman of the Observatoire de la Laïcité, a watchdog committee created last April by President François Hollande to report on how the principle of laïcité is applied in France today, spoke to Connexion.
+NICOLAS Cadène, chairman from 2013 to 2021 of the Observatoire de la Laïcité, a committee set up by President Holland, spoke to The Connexion.

 Can you define this difficult concept for our readers?